antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 The contents of `template.json` shown above are all pretty straight forward.
 The `sourceName` field is an optional field that you should pay more attention to.
 I'll tell you why."
 When a user invokes `dotnet new` and specifies a new project name, by using `--name`, the project is created, and the string value for `sourceName` will be replaced with the value provided for `--name`.
 In the `template.json` example above, `sourceName` is set to `Sayedha.StarterWeb`.
-This enables all instances of that string to be re-written by the user-provided value specified at the commandline, with `--name`.
+This enables all instances of that string to be re-written by the user-provided value specified at the command line, with `--name`.
 This string is also used to subsitute the namespace name in the `.cs` file for the project.
 When a new project is created with the template, these values will be updated.
 We will discuss `preferNameDirectory` later.
 Let's try out our template now and see that in action.